Undo, Redo shortcut keys for MAC & Windows and other foremost needed Functions:

 - The Undo Shortcut Key in Excel or the shortcut key in Word Google Chromebook = Ctrl+Z

-Tip: The shortcut key for Excel or the shortcut key in Word to redo an undo is Ctrl+Y most of the times (and ⌘+Y on Mac). ⌘+Y is the keyboard shortcuts for mac.
+Tip: The shortcut key for Excel or the shortcut key in Word to redo an undo is Ctrl+Y most of the time (and ⌘+Y on Mac). ⌘+Y is the keyboard shortcut for mac.
 The Redo Shortcut key which is used for Apple and Mac Operating System.

 These are the ways by which you’ll be able to make use of the UNDO Shortcut Key in Excel and the Redo Shortcut Key in Excel.

 Summary: You can press Ctrl+Z to undo any changes in Excel.
 On the other hand, pressing Ctrl+Y will redo the undo command.
 These Undo-redo Shortcuts can also be used multiple time to perform undo-redo changes.